 In a promising update, Dan Harmon said (via SyFy Wire).
 “We’re more on schedule than we’ve ever been.
 It kind of makes you have to focus on the whole process when you don't have this office environment anymore."

 Bizarrely, Harmon has even confirmed that work has begun on season seven of all things, indicating that things are all smooth sailing from hereon out.

 Spencer Grammer (Summer) even told the Talking Simpsons podcast that working-from-home is always an option for the show.

 “We’ll continue to have pickups, we always do that for the show… I have a great closet, fully ready for an impromptu recording,” Grammer said.

 The throughline for all of these quotes from the cast and creative team is Rick and Morty season 5 is almost certainly going to coming quicker than anticipated.
-Whether that’s late 2020 (unlikely, but you never know) or in 2021 remains to be seen, but we’ll update you as soon as we hear more.
+Whether early-to-mid 2021 or perhaps later remains to be seen, but we’ll update you as soon as we hear more.

 Watch the first scene from Rick and Morty season 5 now

 As early first looks go, they don't get much better than this.
 Footage from Rick and Morty season 5 has emerged, featuring shots at Marvel, DC, and even the introduction of Rick's new nemesis.